-Increase budget by approximately \$5.13 million for multi-family housing activities to align funding levels with the finance plan for the new Housing Levy approved by the City Council in Ordinance 123013.
+Increase budget by approximately \$5.13 million for multi-family housing activities, should the 2009 Housing Levy be approved by voters in 2009.
+This funding level is consistent with the finance plan approved by the City Council in Ordinance 123013.